-- You will be able to obtain all 125 hours from a single work site during the semester in which you are enrolled.
+- The student will be able to obtain all 120 hours from a single work site during the semester in which they are enrolled.

 - The opportunity will integrate and apply both of your concentration areas thoroughly and that integration should be reflected in your responsibilities and duties.

 - The student will receive quality training by a supervisor/mentor who possesses expertise directly related to the intern’s responsibilities.

 - A job description will be provided that includes a detailed explanation of duties and/or projects, required skills or qualifications, and minimum number of hours per week.

 - Clerical or nonprofessional tasks will comprise no more than 20% of the intern’s responsibilities, and will not involve door-to-door sales or require students to market goods/services/brands to university students on campus.

 - The student will be provided with an appropriate work space and resources required to complete assignments.

 - Your site mentor cannot be you, a family member or relative, a friend, a significant other, a current ASU student, any person that you have a prior personal relationship with, or any person who reports directly or indirectly to any of the above.